hardikp/hardikp.github.io/_posts/2017-12-14-forecasting-fundamentals.md

 At each time step $$t$$, features from 5 months spaced 1 year apart ($$t-48, t-36, t-24, t-12, t$$) are used to predict the fundamental data at time t + 12.
 The authors used multilayer perceptron (MLP) and recurrent neural network (RNN) models for this prediction setup.

+## Results

 <img src="/assets/forecasting-fundamentals-2017/results.png">

+From the above result table, it's clear that using predicted future fundamental data is more effective in the strategy return space.
+And among the prediction models, MLP is doing a better job than a linear regression model.

+The strategy simulation was done by ranking all stocks according to the factor EBIT/EV (Earnings before interest and taxes).
+Top 50 stocks were selected.
+They allocated equally in these top 50 stocks and kept the positions for the next 1 year.
+At the end of the year, they would rebalance according to the new predictions and rankings.